ZCONNEE-LAB/Netcracker/index.md

 </div>

 ## Help
 Having trouble with labs?
-Send an email to [Kenishia Callaway](mailto: kenishia@us.ibm.com) or [Mitch Johnson](mailto: mitchj@us.ibm.com) and we will help you sort it out.
+Send an email to [Mitch Johnson](mailto: mitchj@us.ibm.com) and he will help you sort it out.